-- Step 1 Ensure that your snowmobile is safely supported with a floor jack or jack stand and the skis are off the ground.
+- Step 1 Ensure that your snowmobile is safely supported with a floor jack or jack stand with the skis off the ground.
 The suspension should be fully extended before removing the stock shocks.
-Install your FLOAT 3 EVOL series shock absorbers with the air sleeve orientated as pictured above. - Step 2 Torque the original hardware to the manufacturer's specifications.
-FOX FLOAT 3 shocks air chambers do come pre-pressurized, but it is recommended that you check the air pressure on the initial setup before riding.
+Install your FLOAT 3 EVOL RC2 shock absorbers with the reservoirs oriented as pictured above. - Step 2 Torque the original hardware to manufacturer's specifications.
+The FOX FLOAT 3 EVOL RC2 shocks air chambers do come pre-pressurized, but it is recommended that you check air pressure on initial setup before riding.